DNA (2020 film)

 DNA (ADN) is a 2020 French drama film directed by Maïwenn, from a screenplay by Maïwenn and Mathieu Demy.
 It stars Fanny Ardant, Louis Garrel, Dylan Robert, Marine Vacth, Caroline Chaniolleau, Alain Françon, Florent Lacger, Henri-Noël Tabary, Omar Marwan and Maïwenn.

 The film had its world premiere at the Deauville Film Festival on 11 September 2020.
 It was released in France on 19 May 2021, by Le Pacte.

 Plot

-After the loss of her grandfather, Neige explores her heritage.
+After the death of her grandfather, a fighter for Algerian independence who then settled and raised a family in France, Neige's life seems empty.
+She has broken up with her man, is on execrable terms with her father and mother, who are separated, and has little time for her siblings.
+She starts pondering how far her problems and those of her family are due to their mixed ancestry and to the ensuing clash of loyalties between the two very different societies of France and Algeria.
+A DNA test reveals nothing useful and in depression she stops eating.
+Taken to hospital, she has a revelation and, discharging herself, travels to Algiers.
+There she obtains an Algerian passport and sits happily in the street, looking at people among whom she thinks she belongs.